MenkeTechnologies/zpwr/README.md

 If desired you can also uninstall oh-my-zsh with ```uninstall_oh_my_zsh```.
 Make sure the `~/.zshrc` is your original version.

 ## Font

-You need to change the Terminal font to support the Powerline triangles and other special characters in the PowerLevel 9k font.
+You need to change the Terminal font to support the Powerline triangles and other special characters in the Powerlevel9k PROMPT.

 The installer installs Hack Nerd Font on the Mac with Homebrew and Powerline Symbols on Linux.
 Consult your terminal emulator documentation for details on how to change the font.

 ## getrc and copyConf functions
-There is a shell function called `getrc` that will update ZPWR by cloning the latest changes from this repository.
+There is a shell function called `getrc`, or `zpwr update` that will update ZPWR by cloning the latest changes from this repository.
 It invokes `copyConf` which overwrites `~/.zshrc`, `~/.vimrc`, `~/.shell_aliases_functions.sh`, `~.tmux.conf`.
 `copyConf` will also overwrite all scripts in `$ZPWR_SCRIPTS` which defaults to `~/.zpwr/scripts` and some other configs in home directory.
 Run `clearList getrc copyConf` to see the bodies of these function.